dart pub get

 If a dependency is removed from the pubspec and then

-pub get is run,
+dart pub get is run,

-making the dependency unavailable for importing.
+the dependency is no longer available for importing.

 Any transitive dependencies of the removed dependency are also removed,

 as long as no remaining immediate dependencies also depend on them.

 Removing a dependency never changes the versions of any